Are you split over whether to self-host or stay on a hosted blog site?

 This post, which will weigh the pros and cons of a self-hosted blog site, will take a point-counterpoint format.

 I will offer the advantages of self-hosting.
 I have invited Kaylaa from CommonsenseGal to present the disadvantages.

-Are you ready for a blog post in the form of a debate?
+Are you ready for a blog post about self-hosting in the form of a debate?

 Consider these comments from readers:

 - I am on WP dot com so I don’t think banners work on my site?
 Am I wrong?
 And also, if I wanted to make a banner, where do I learn to code it?
 I usually just make an image and email it to a person or have them cut/paste and put it where they like.
 What are the advantages and disadvantages of each way? ~Memee’sMusings